The University rules that must be adhered to can be accessed here.

 Accidental breaches of these provisions can sometimes occur; if you are worried that such a breach has taken place, or you wish to report concerns of possible extremist activity, please contact the IT Office, Senior Tutor or Bursar.

 Read everything?
 Thank you very much.
-Remember, the rules and guidelines on this page aren't intended to stop you enjoying your Internet connection, but to ensure that there is enough bandwidth for everyone and to help protect you and your computer.
+Remember, the rules and guidelines on this page aren't intended to stop you enjoying your internet access, but to ensure that there is enough bandwidth for everyone and to help protect you and your computer.